Swiss Train Deployments and Custom Software

 - You need some kind of automation around deployment (and probably testing too).

-- Features to ship!
+- You need features to ship!

 Then, you just need to do the following: